SurendraReddyDasari/BLUE-HARVEST/README.md

 # Continuous Deployment Pipeline (CD)

 Azure DevOps pipeline configuration (cd.yml) for continuous deployment (CD) using Terraform.
 The pipeline automates the deployment process of infrastructure using Terraform scripts
-Make a service connection from ADO Pipelines to Docker-Hub & Azre Resource Manager(cloud)
+Make a service connection from ADO Pipelines to Docker-Hub & Azure Resource Manager(cloud)

 Job 1: Terraform Plan